danodriscoll/danodriscoll.github.io/content/about.md

 #### Independent Variables

-- The Government set expenditure (of interest to all household types).
+- Government expenditure.
+- Mutually exclusive Government taxation rate themes:
-- The Government set taxation rates (of interest to all household types).
+    - One flat rate of taxation for all household agents.
+    - Marginal rate taxation brackets.
+Defined by household agent wage and system average wage.
+    - Marginal rate taxation brackets.
+Defined by household agent wealth and type.
-- The Central Bank sets the rate on interest-bearing money assets (of interest to all household types).
+- The Central Bank sets a rate on interest-bearing money assets.
-- The coupon rate on Consols (Long Bonds) (of interest to household agents by type).

 ### Data Analysis